ibm-cloud-docs/vmwaresolutions/services/caveonix_ordering.md

 ### License name
 {: #caveonix_ordering-config-license-name}

 Specify a unique name for this license.
-The name must be unique across all Caveonix service instances and all instances in the {{site.data.keyword.cloud_notm}} account.
+The name must be unique across all Caveonix service instances and all instances in the {{site.data.keyword.cloud}} account.

 ### License notes
 {: #caveonix_ordering-config-license-notes}